 What Trading Fees to Expect

-Some brokers may even impose an inactivity fee if you leave your account dormant for a period of time.
-The fees that the site charge, in addition to their commission, are often a minimum transaction amount for either a deposit or withdrawal.
+Some brokers may even impose an inactivity fee if you leave your account dormant for some time.
+The costs that the site charge, in addition to their commission, are often a minimum transaction amount for either a deposit or withdrawal.
 Sometimes they are waived as part of more valuable account packages and sometimes there aren't any charges made.

 A common occurrence is the withdrawal transaction processing fee.
-This is often a set amount made each time you make a deposit so it is well worth considering how much you are withdrawing and how often.
-Also look to see what currency bases the broker operates in. if you can deposit money in your own currency, this often saves you money.
+These fees are often a set amount made each time you make a deposit, so it is well worth considering how much you are withdrawing and how often.
+Also, look to see what currency bases the broker operates.
+If you can deposit money in your currency, this often saves you money.

 Do I Need to Pay Tax on Income

-Whether or not you are required to pay income tax on your binary options earnings very much depends on the country you live in.
+Whether or not you are required to pay income tax on your binary options earnings very much depends on where in the world you live.
 It is your responsibility to check the rules and regulations that apply to binary options profits in your own country.

-There are some countries where you don't need to declare it and there are those such as Australia, the USA and Canada where it is classed as capital gains and you can only use a certain percentage of your losses to offset how much tax you pay.
+There are some countries where you don't need to declare it, and there are those such as Australia, the USA and Canada where it is capital gains, and you can only use a certain percentage of your losses to offset how much tax you pay.
 In some European countries, it is classed as gambling and therefore not taxable while in others it is classed as capital gains.

-In the UK, in many cases you will not be classed as a "trader" if you are only making speculative transactions.
-Binary options are classed as betting and therefore is not taxable income.
+In the UK, in many cases, you will not be classed as a "trader" if you are only making speculative transactions.
+Binary options are betting and therefore is not taxable income.

 In India and South Africa, the profit made will be taxed as income.
-If you are trading with an offshore broker, it could be that there is little interference or investigation into your activities however it is still your responsibility to make sure that you take care of your own interests.
+If you are trading with an offshore broker, it could be that there is little interference or investigation into your activities; however, it is still your responsibility to make sure that you take care of your interests.

 What Records Should I Keep

-While many brokers allow you to download your trading history, it is important that you check this function is available.
+While many brokers allow you to download your trading history, it is crucial that you check this function is available.
 It is possible to download a year's worth of activity and export it as a spreadsheet with most brokers.
-If this functionality is not available then you are going to need to be keeping regularly updated manual records.
+If this functionality is not available, then you are going to need to be keeping regularly updated manual records.

-There is software available that you can download which will help you keep an accurate record and if you are going to be declaring these revenues, it is wise to seek the help of an accountant or other professional advisory service to ensure that you are either not paying too much or paying too little.
+There is software available that you can download which will help you keep an accurate record, and if you are going to be declaring these revenues, it is wise to seek the help of an accountant or another professional advisory service to ensure that you are either not paying too much or paying too little.

 You should note that it is not the responsibility of the broker to declare your income as they are an intermediary, not an institution.